valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 "The waves, the wind and the sky, zey are all one like you and I, man."
 "I hope dat you don't mind some reggae music, man."
 ```
+The discord discovered an even better way of modifying dialogues with help of users Rinter and DarkFlameSailor.
+This is achieved with the category `Dialog notes:`.
+As mentioned before this can be used in Author's Notes to enforce speech patterns globally, but an even better way is combining it with a character WI and formatting.

+The problem remains that `notes` is powerful and might cause leaking to other characters, but with enough testing and effort, you can create accents that apply mostly to a single character.
+Using another type of formatting we can do this coarse example: `<< Airi dialogue note: Airi swears a lot "Fuck!
+Shit!
+Asshole!">>>>` to generate a schoolgirl with a foul mouth as pictured here https://files.catbox.moe/3ldyk4.png

+Many examples of this in use/testing exist on the Discord and can be found by searching for images or `dialog notes` the aforementioned users have posted.
+Thus far dialog notes looks quite powerful.

 ### Personality Keywords